dsd993/CondensateMaterialProperties_Simulations_Analysis/ContactLifetime/README.md

 ### Code usage

 Use the code on the GSD file (only a small file consisting of 15 trajectory stamps at specific timesteps are provided) given inside the folder GSDFile for testing.
 These trajectories were generated using HOOMD-blue (version 2.9.3).
+See "EKV3_CLifetimeACFArray.npy" and "EKV3_ContactLifetimeACF.txt" inside the "ExpectedOutput" folder for the output files that will be printed upon successful completion of the code based on the given instructions here.
+These output files were generated based on defining the number of chains of interest as "3" (see the below section for details).

 ### Run the python code as below